dpbnasika/dlops_pipeline/README.md

-# YOLO Pipeline
+# A time-efficient YOLO pipeline project for object detection models

-A full-scale, object-oriented pipeline for training, predicting, and exporting YOLO models with Firebase integration.
+A full-scale, object-oriented pipeline for data preprocessing, training, predicting, and exporting YOLO models with Firebase integration.

 ## Features

-- Firebase integration for dataset retrieval
+- Google Firebase integration for dataset retrieval
 - Automatic dataset organization and splitting
 - YOLO model training with configurable parameters
 - Model inference and export functionality